panzerdp/dmitripavlutin.com/content/posts/115-useeffect-infinite-loop/index.md

 }
 ```

 Open the fixed [demo](https://codesandbox.io/s/infinite-loop-obj-dependency-fixed-hyv66?file=/src/App.js).
-Type a few different words into the input, but as soon as you enter the special word `'secret'` the secrets counter increments.
+Type some words into the input... and as soon as you enter the special word `'secret'` the secrets counter increments.
 No infinite loop is created.

 ## 3. Summary